What is Water Pump, its Function, Diagram, Types, and How it Works?

 A water pump is a crucial part of a car’s cooling system, circulating coolant through the engine to regulate its temperature.
 It circulates water from the radiator and returns it to the radiator, ensuring the engine remains at a constant temperature.

 The pump is located near the block’s front and is typically driven by the engine’s belts.
-Failure to function can lead to engine damage or seized.
+Failure to function can lead to engine damage or seizure.
 The water pump ensures that the engine’s temperature remains constant, preventing overheating.

 Functions